The Most Popular New and Used Cars in the UK in 2026

 2. Vauxhall Corsa

-The Fiesta's arch rival, the Vauxhall Corsa, is the second bestselling used car in the UK so far this year.
+The Fiesta's arch rival, the Vauxhall Corsa, was the second bestselling used car in the UK in 2025.
 It might lag behind the Ford for ride comfort and sporty handling, but the little Vauxhall still represents great value, and because there are so many on the used market you can afford to be picky and get exactly the trim, spec and mileage you're after.

 Vauxhall Corsa Review